 - Enjoy local music and art that celebrates the diversity of local food.

 - Have a lot of fun!

 Zero Waste Goals

-While bringing all of these people together for a festive day, we also strive for a†Zero Waste†event with minimum impact to our environment.
-Every effort is made to create an affordable a zero waste event with collection of recyclables, compostable food and utensils and the small remainder of trash.
+While bringing all of these people together for a festive day, we also strive for a Zero Waste event with minimum impact to our environment.
+Every effort is made to create an affordable a zero-waste event with a collection of recyclables, compostable food, and utensils, and the small remainder of trash.

 - Festival attendees are encouraged to arrive using public transportation.

 - Food vendors use recyclable materials as much as possible and offer minimal paper and minimal plastic waste.

 - The festival promotes interactive exhibits that share ways to live lighter on the earth.

 - We highlight businesses and organizations that are also working toward these goals.